Google has one universal mission as it relates to their search engine:

 “There are some common indicators of a backlink being high quality.
 Please note that no one can tell you for sure how search engines measure the quality of backlinks.
 The further information is our experience-based recommendation.

-In order to get on the first page of search results, attorneys need to build content that is more than just topically relevant.
+In order to rank first on the search results, attorneys need to build content that is more than just topically relevant.
 Data shows that content which is longer and covers a topic more in-depth tends to rank higher overall in Google search results, so it needs to be more authoritative and in-depth than competing pieces of content in the same niche.

 RankBrain is a machine learning algorithm used by Google.
 Based on information gleaned from analyzing search results, it helps weight certain ranking factors in an effort to deliver the most relevant results to searchers.
 Through RankBrain, Google is attempting to more accurately predict or interpret searcher intent, rather than organize web pages using signals like the core algorithm does.

 While SEO’s growth potential is typically more gradual, its value compounds.
 PPC and sponsored directories can drive more immediate traffic, but their value added is somewhat temporary and subject to continued payment.
 Search engine optimization is an investment and PPC is a cost, the same way that a healthy diet is an investment vs. the cost of plastic surgery.